gumloop/guMCP/src/servers/salesforce/README.md

   "client_id": "your-client-id",
   "client_secret": "your-client-secret",
   "redirect_uri": "your-redirect-uri",
-  "login_domain":"your-login-domain" #this is optional, add this only if you have custom login subdomain
+  "login_domain":"your-company.my.salesforce.com" # This is optional, add this only if you have custom login subdomain (ex.)

 }
 ```